overhangio/tutor/docs/dev.rst

 First-time setup
 ----------------

-First, ensure you have already :ref:`installed Tutor <install>` (for development against the named releases of Open edX) or :ref:`Tutor Nightly <nightly>` (for development against Open edX's master branches).
+Firstly, either :ref:`install Tutor <install>` (for development against the named releases of Open edX) or :ref:`install Tutor Nightly <nightly>` (for development against Open edX's master branches).

 Then, run one of the following in order to launch the developer platform setup process::

-    # To use the edx-platform repository that is built into the image:
+    # To use the edx-platform repository that is built into the image, run:
     tutor dev launch

-    # To bind-mount and run your local clone of edx-platform,
+    # To bind-mount and run a local clone of edx-platform, replace
-    # where './edx-platform' should be replaced with your local edx-platform's path:
+    # './edx-platform' with the path to the local clone and run:
     tutor dev launch --mount=./edx-platform

-This will perform several tasks for you.
+This will perform several tasks.
 It will:

 * stop any existing locally-running Tutor containers,

 * disable HTTPS,

-* set your ``LMS_HOST`` to `local.overhang.io <http://local.overhang.io>`_ (a convenience domain that simply `points at 127.0.0.1 <https://dnschecker.org/#A/local.overhang.io>`_),
+* set ``LMS_HOST`` to `local.overhang.io <http://local.overhang.io>`_ (a convenience domain that simply `points at 127.0.0.1 <https://dnschecker.org/#A/local.overhang.io>`_),

 * prompt for a platform details (with suitable defaults),